Scholarship Program Guidelines 2018

 - increase the number of work-ready Australian graduates with regional experience.

-Specifically, in 2017 the New Colombo Plan Scholarship Program objectives are to:
+The New Colombo Plan Scholarship Program objectives in 2018 are to:

-- provide around 100 prestigious and highly-competitive Scholarships
+- provide between 120 and 150 prestigious and highly-competitive Scholarships

-- support more study experiences in as many Indo-Pacific locations as possible
+- support more study experiences in a broad range of Indo-Pacific locations

 - encourage New Colombo Plan students to undertake longer-term study, language study and an Internship and/or Mentorship

 - engage New Colombo Plan students, universities and other stakeholders in public diplomacy and outreach, and